Quantifiable simulation of quantum computation beyond stochastic ensemble computation: Introduction

 By relating computation to physics, Feynman asked, ``can (quantum) physics be simulated by (classical) computers?'' and gave the negative answer \cite{Feynman86}: It {\em might be} impossible to efficiently simulate a quantum process on a probabilistic Turing machine (PTM) \footnote{Similarly, around this time, Benioff also argued that quantum computation may be at least as powerful as classical computation by showing how quantum physics can simulate the computational process of a classical reversible Turing machine \cite{Benioff82}.}.
 Then, a quantum computer that could simulate any quantum system was conjectured by Feynman.
 Following Feynman's original arguments, Deutsch developed a physically realizable model of a quantum computer, i.e., a quantum Turing machine (QTM), a quantum analogue of the PTM \cite{Deutsch85}.
 After that, a formal argument that a QTM can be more powerful than a PTM was provided \cite{Bernstein93,Simon97}, and quantum computation (QC) has been investigated intently and more deeply with the advent of celebrated quantum algorithms \cite{Deutsch92,Grover97,Shor97}.
 Today, it is widely believed that QC solves hard problems much faster.
 However, skepticism toward QC still exists since the identification of a clear border between classical and quantum computations is still obscure \cite{Bennett97,Adleman97,Aaronson09}.
 This would arise without ruling out the potential of any classical probabilistic computation model that is believed to imitate the QC \cite{Khrennikov08,Paler13,Ionescu14}.

-In this study, we find a qualitatively distinguishable feature of QC in substantially different angle from the conventional approaches (e.g., identifying the computational complexity \cite{papadimitriou03}), which supports our belief that QC is a superset of classical computation.
-For this purpose, we first consider a powerful classical computing machine called a ``stochastic ensemble machine (SEnM),'' which runs with an {\em ensemble} consisting of a large (even infinite, in principle) number of single probabilistic machines, e.g., PTMs.
-Such an SEnM is thus a superset of PTM (even the parallelization of PTMs) and even covers non-Markov chain computation---the unlimited bit-information can be communicated to the next computation steps \footnote{Note that the SEnM harnesses all sort of the classical computing techniques (classical parallelism, heuristics, and so on).}.
-Then, we immediately ask: can an SEnM imitate QC?
-Our approach for seeking the answer is to test a hypothesis, i.e., the existence of an SEnM statistically imitating QC.
-This test is carried out on the basis of an information-theoretic inequality called ``readout inequality.''
-This inequality imposes the critical condition: if the hypothesis holds, the inequality should be satisfied by QC with the SEnM imitating it.
-However, a violation of this inequality can be observed in a certain scheme of QC, whereas it can never occur by the SEnM's QC imitation.
-Such a discrepancy tells us that the above hypothesis does not hold and this implies that the SEnM can, generally, not find the desired solution as fast as the QC.
-Thus, noting that the QTM can imitate the SEnM computation and SEnM $\supseteq$ PTM, we conclude that QC is characterized beyond any classical probabilistic computation in our context.
+With these open problems in mind, here we attempt to find a dissimilar aspect between classical versus quantum computations (without identifying the computational complexity \cite{papadimitriou03}).
+For this purpose, we consider a seemingly-powerful classical computing machine, called ``stochastic ensemble machine (SEnM),'' which runs with an {\em ensemble} consisting of a large (even infinite, in principle) number of single probabilistic machines (for example, PTMs).
+Such SEnM can cover non-Markov chain computation.
+Then, we immediately ask, ``Can SEnM simualte QC?''
+Our approach for seeking the answer is to test the following hypothesis: there exists an SEnM that effectively simulates a specific model of QC---we consider the quantum circuit model in this study.
+Here, by the simulation we mean that the SEnM is able to reproduce quantum transition probabilities between all possible intermediate steps of our testing QC model.
+The test is carried out on the basis of an information-theoretic temporal inequality, called ``readout inequality,'' which imposes the critical condition: if the above hypothesis holds, the inequality should also be satisfied by our testing QC model.
+However, a violation of this inequality can be observed, whereas it can never occur by the SEnM.
+Such a discrepancy tells that the above hypothesis is generally not accepted and such a simulation necessarily fails.